Mount Saint Michael, Rosscarbery

 1 communicates effectively using a variety of means in a range of contexts in L1*

-and one other language at a level of proficiency that is appropriate
+2 listens, speaks, reads and writes in L2* and one other language at a level of proficiency appropriate to ability

 3 creates, appreciates and critically interprets a wide range of texts